 Learn about Live Design's various awards programs and their previous winners and nominees.

-The Knight of Illumination USA Awards ceremony and gala dinner will return to Las Vegas on Friday, November 22 to celebrate the creative talents of lighting and video designers from around the world for their work across the sectors of Live for Broadcast, Theatre, and Concert Touring & Events in the United States.
+The Knight of Illumination USA Awards ceremony and gala dinner celebrates the creative talents of lighting and video designers from around the world for their work across the sectors of Live for Broadcast, Theatre, and Concert Touring & Events in the United States.

 Live Design's Excellence in Installation Awards honor visual and sound installation work in such venues as clubs, theaters, arenas, and museums.
 Projects can be nominated in the following categories: Club Venues, Theatres/Performing Arts Venues, Arenas/Stadiums, Themed/Experiential Venues, Museum/Exhibits, Temporary Video Installation, and Temporary Lighting Installation.
 These awards are an opportunity to be recognized among your peers in the industry as voting will be open to Live Design readers.

-Booth Awards and Debuting Product Awards announced every year during LDI.
+Booth Awards and Debuting Product Awards are announced every year during LDI.
 Nominate a product for a Debuting Product Award via your LDI Exhibitor Console.
-This year, LDI will introduce the Sustainability Award.
-This award is a special citation for sustainability efforts—either environmental or community—whether in your manufacturing process, daily company operation, or community outreach.
+Booth Awards are selected by an anonymous panel of judges.
+In 2019, LDI introduced the Sustainability Award, which is a special citation for sustainability efforts—either environmental or community—whether in your manufacturing process, daily company operation, or community outreach.
 Consideration will be given to companies demonstrating exceptional efforts in reducing their carbon footprints or giving back to the community or a combination of the two.
-See you at LDI 2019, November 18-24 in Las Vegas!

 To encourage diversity in the live event design community, LDI, in partnership with TSDCA and USITT, announce the Pat MacKay Diversity In Design scholarships for students currently enrolled in lighting, digital media, and sound design programs on an undergraduate level, as well as high school seniors who have been accepted to an undergraduate college or university design program.
 Funded by LDI and Live Design, the scholarships have been introduced to support the underrepresented and unique voices in the field of entertainment design.
 The scholarships are named for Pat MacKay, formerly publisher of Theatre Crafts and Lighting Dimensions magazines and founder of the LDI Trade Show and Conference.
 She is a USITT Fellow and has served as a mentor for multiple generations of industry professionals.